-It may be 400 years since his death but The Bard has still got a thing or two to teach you.
-Here’s some of our favourite quotes from Shakespeare’s plays on love, happiness and biscuits.
+It may be over 400 years since his death but The Bard has still got a thing or two to teach you.
+Here’s some of our favourite quotes from Shakespeare’s plays and sonnets on love, happiness and biscuits.

 On wisdom . . .

 The fool doth think he is wise, but the wise man knows himself to be a fool.

 As You Like It, Act V, Scene I

 ‘Costly thy habit as thy purse can buy,

 ‘Self-love, my liege, is not so vile a sin,